 - Accommodation – cancelled 24-hour break between accommodations in the same room; for the bathroom and toilet in the room it is still obligatory,

 - Shopping centers are open.
 The operators of shops within the shopping centers will have to maintain certain restrictions, like offering hand disinfection, restricting the number of customers and keeping a 2-meter distance between customers.
 There will be a ban on people gathering in common spaces,

-- Meetings set by law, like municipal council meetings, party congresses and shareholders’ meetings, are allowed without any restrictions to the number of participants,
+- Meetings set by law, like municipal council meetings, party congresses and shareholders’ meetings, are not allowed

 - Indoor and outdoor tourist attractions are opened.
 Casinos, zoos and botanical gardens can let visitors in, both interiors and exteriors.
 Museums, galleries, libraries, exhibition halls are opened,

 - Taxi drivers are no longer obliged to have a barrier between the driver and clients in their cars.
 The government also cancelled the 15-minute compulsory break between individual clients.
-Air conditioning is allowed,
+Air conditioning is allowed,s,

 - Cinemas, theatres are open